Christy Moore: Detention incident, 2004

 In October 2004, Moore was stopped and detained by Special Branch officers at the Welsh port of Holyhead, taken into an office and questioned about the lyrics of his songs.
-The following day, he released a statement saying: "My driver and I were stopped and held for two hours at Holyhead last Monday, under the Prevention of Terrorism Act 2002.
+The following day he released a statement, saying: "My driver and I were stopped and held for two hours at Holyhead last Monday, under the Prevention of Terrorism Act 2002.
 My driver and I were held separately in two interrogation rooms.
 I found the whole experience threatening.
 I was questioned about the contents of my briefcase."
 Despite initial reports to the contrary, the singer's van, which was full of musical equipment, was not searched.
 "I was questioned about lyrics of songs and I was asked a lot of personal questions about members of my family and my children and about my home.
-At no time was I given any explanation as to why I was being held and interrogated in this manner", he added.
-He said the fact that Irish people are still being treated this way on their way to Britain is very "saddening".
+At no time was I given any explanation as to why I was being held and interrogated in this manner."
+He said the fact that Irish people were still being treated like this on their way to Britain was very "saddening".
 "I had hoped to deal with this matter out of the public domain.
 But seeing as it has become a news item, I feel the need to offer my side of the story.
 I found the whole affair quite frightening."

-Desert Island Discs

-In June 2007, Moore was a guest on the BBC radio programme Desert Island Discs.
-He selected mainly Irish folk music that had inspired him and spoke of personal and political issues that had shaped his life, choosing a set of Uilleann pipes as his luxury item and The English and Scottish Popular Ballads as his choice book.

 Penguin book of Irish poetry

-In 2010 Christy Moore's song "Lisdoonvarna" which he wrote gained entry in The Penguin Book of Irish Poetry.
+In 2010, Christy Moore's song "Lisdoonvarna", which he wrote, gained entry in The Penguin Book of Irish Poetry.

-Oxegen

-On Sunday 10 July 2011 Moore joined Coldplay on stage at the 2011 Oxegen Festival performing the song "Ride On".
+Postage stamp

+On 15 July 2021, the Irish postal service, An Post, released a postage stamp celebrating Moore.